dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 System Device Tree
-    this is the product of a community project to extend Device Tree to cover more aspects of initial system configuration
+    this is the product of an Arm community project to extend Device Tree to cover more aspects of initial system configuration

 Appendix 4: Copyright License